|Average Salary||Avg. Hourly Wage|

-Sometimes, professional certification is enough for state licensing boards to issue a specialty inspectors’ license.
+Sometimes, professional certification is enough for state licensing boards to issue a specialty inspector’s license.

-- Certified Electrical Inspector (CEI).
+- Certified Electrical Inspector (CEI)

-- Canadian Certified Electrical Inspector (CCEI).
+- Canadian Certified Electrical Inspector (CCEI)

-- National Certification Program for Construction Code Inspectors (NCPCCI).
+- National Certification Program for Construction Code Inspectors (NCPCCI)

-Certified Electrical Inspector (CEI) is a widely accepted certification for electrical inspectors.
+Of the three, CEI is a widely accepted certification for electrical inspectors.

 It has two exam options:

-- Certified Electrical Inspector Master (CEI-M).
+- Certified Electrical Inspector Master (CEI-M)

-- Certified Electrical Inspector Residential (CEI-R).
+- Certified Electrical Inspector Residential (CEI-R)

-- BS or PE in Electrical Engineering.
+- BS or PE in Electrical Engineering

-- Complete a registered apprenticeship program.
+- Complete a registered apprenticeship program

-- CEI-M – 8,000 hours of experience as an electrician or 4,000 hours of experience in electrical inspection.
+- CEI-M – 8,000 hours of experience as an electrician or 4,000 hours in electrical inspection

 In addition, the IAEI operates on behalf of the Canadian Certification Committee (CCEI).

-It offers electrical installation and product approval inspectors’ certifications in Canada:
+It offers electrical installation and product approval inspectors’ certifications in Canada.

-- CEI-APP for Electrical Product Approval.
+- CEI-APP for Electrical Product Approval

-- CEI-EI for Electrical Installation.
+- CEI-EI for Electrical Installation

 It offers three certification exam options for plan reviewers and construction code inspectors.

-- General (2B).
+- General (2B)

-- Plan Review (2C).
+- Plan Review (2C)

 Many inspectors can also get certifications through the International Code Council (ICC).

-- Energy Conservation.
+- Energy Conservation

-- Residential Inspector.
+- Residential Inspector

-- Code Enforcement.
+- Code Enforcement

-- Green Building.
+- Green Building

-Salary and Job Prospects
+Potential Salary and Job Prospects

 The median salary nationwide for the entire category stands at $57,340 per year.

-- Electrical Inspector in the Durham city, North Carolina – $45,825/year to $71,467/year.
+- Electrical Inspector in Durham city, North Carolina – $45,825/year to $71,467/year

-- Field Investigator for electrical trades in Oklahoma – $3466.47/month – $3648.92/month.
+- Field Investigator for electrical trades in Oklahoma – $3466.47/month to $3648.92/month

-- Electrical Inspector for the Gresham city, Oregon – $59,496/year – $75,984/year.
+- Electrical Inspector in Gresham city, Oregon – $59,496/year to $75,984/year

 Also, since many inspectors work for the government, they have better job security and benefits.